 As a teenager living in California, I could not ignore the connections between the 1991 beating of Rodney King and the Sleepy Lagoon Trial, the Zoot Suit Riots which followed, as well as the Watts Riots of 1965.
 People of Color cannot ignore these histories, these policies, these things that are done to us because they haunt our everyday existence.
 As you might guess, that’s wearisome.

 We are not safe

-We’ve seen almost every week over the last couple years on social media Black, Latinx, Asian, and Middle-eastern people get attacked for riding their bike, birdwatching, shopping, barbequing, worshiping in their church, being parked in their car…in the case of Breonna Taylor, she was not safe asleep in her home.
+We’ve seen almost every week over the last couple years on social media Black, Latinx, Asian, and Middle-eastern people get arrested and attacked for riding their bike, birdwatching, shopping, barbequing, meeting for coffee, worshiping in their church, being parked in their car…in the case of Breonna Taylor, she was not safe asleep in her home.